lkndl/ab12phylo/README.md

 ## Visualization

+First of all, you can import results from `ab12phylo-cmd` into the graphical `ab12phylo`.
+It's faster, easier and more capable when it comes to viewing and modifying trees.
+Open a new window/project, press `Ctrl+i` or `Import from commandline version` and select the folder with your commandline results.

+If you'd like to stick to the commandline:
 #### ab12phylo-visualize + ab12phylo-view
 `ab12phylo-visualize` will re-plot phylogenies and render a new `results.html`.
 An end user may use this to switch [support values](#support-values) or plot an MSA visualization with `-msa-viz`.
 This will take some rendering time for wider alignments.
  `ab12phylo-view` shows results of a previous run in a browser, with motif search enabled.
 Both commands accept a path to the AB12PHYLO results or default to `.`, and are equivalent to appending to the original `ab12phylo-cmd` call.